5/11/2020

 Drew Marsh

-We have said that we expect it to be net cash positive to the parents, not by a lot, but by a little.
-And as we get closer to the end, it's turning to zero because we're very much close to the end of EWC.
+We have said that we expect it to be net cash positive to the parent, not by a lot, but by a little.
+And as we get closer to the end, you know, it's that number that is getting – it's close to the end of EWC.
 But right now, it's still net cash positive to the parent.

 speaker